 - (a) David Kelsch is a Director of the Company, as well as the President and Chief Operating Officer.
-He, and a related business, provide consulting services to the Company, as well as technical and professional services. - (b) Douglas Eaton is a Director and the Company's CEO.
+He controls Dave Kelsch Consulting, which provides the Company with consulting services, as well as technical and professional services.
+On June 1, 2019, the Company entered into an Amending Agreement with Dave Kelsch Consulting (Note 9). - (b) Douglas Eaton is a Director and the Company's CEO.
 He is a shareholder of and has significant influence over Archer, Cathro & Associates (1981) Limited ("Archer Cathro"), which is a geological consulting firm.
-Archer Cathro provides the Company with geological consulting services as required, and office rent and administration.
+Archer Cathro provides the Company with office space and administrative support.
 He is also a Director, President and CEO of Strategic. - (c) Glenn Yeadon is a Director and Corporate Secretary of Strategic.
 He controls Glenn R. Yeadon Personal Law Corporation ("Yeadon Law Corp."), which provides the Company with legal services. - (d) Larry Donaldson is the Company's CFO.
-He is a partner of Donaldson Grassi, Chartered Professional Accountants, a firm in which he has significant influence.
-Donaldson Grassi provides the Company with accounting and tax services.
+He is a principal of Donaldson Brohman Martin CPA Inc. ("DBM CPA") (formerly Donaldson Grassi Chartered Professional Accountants until January 31, 2019), a firm in which he has significant influence.
+DBM CPA provides the Company with accounting and tax services.
 He is also CFO of Strategic. - (e) Drechsler Consulting Ltd. is controlled by Richard Drechsler, who is Vice-President of Communications for Strategic.
-Drechsler Consulting Ltd. provides consulting services to the Company. - (f) Linda Knight is the Corporate Secretary of the Company. - (g) Ray Hrkac is a former Director and former President of the Company who had provided consulting services in prior years. - (h) Others During the year ended November 30, 2017, two Directors and the wholly-owned company of another Director advanced the Company a total of \$71,342 to pay tenure costs and other corporate overhead costs.
-These loans bore interest at 8% per year.
-The principal and interest of \$2,134 was repaid during the year ended November 30, 2017.
-A wholly-owned management company of another director provided some administrative services to the Company from 2015 to November 30, 2017.
-The fees charged for those services totaled \$9,750 and were billed in 2017, of which \$1,244 remained payable at November 30, 2017.
+Drechsler Consulting Ltd. provides the Company with consulting services. - (f) Linda Knight is the Corporate Secretary of the Company.